oshetskiresearch/Projection_Relativity/README.md

 =
 W_{\mathrm{orient}}W_{\mathrm{coh}}W_{\mathrm{fill}}W_z
 ```
-Thus LoTSS/Faraday residuals are used to constrain the realized projected compact-phase area under plasma, coherence, filling, orientation, and redshift-window assumptions.
+LoTSS/Faraday residuals are used to constrain the realized projected compact-phase area under plasma, coherence, filling, orientation, and redshift-window assumptions.

 ---
 **Research Goals**

-The current goals of the Projection Relativity sandbox are:
+The current goals of the Projection Relativity are:
 Develop a mathematically closed projection architecture from a minimal internal manifold.
 Derive observable sectors from projection operations rather than from unrelated inserted assumptions.
 Recover known low-energy gravitational behavior in the appropriate limit.